How to Use Your HSA

 Are there any tax penalties if I close my HSA?

 There are no tax penalties to close your HSA.
-Keep in mind that if you pay for an ineligible medical expense, you must report it in your annual tax filing and pay income tax and a 20% additional tax penalty before age 65.
+Keep in mind, if you withdraw the remainder of your account when you close your HSA and don't roll over to another HSA or use the dollars for eligible medical expenses, you must report the withdrawals as income on your income tax return and you will owe a 20% additional tax penalty before age 65.

 Do I need to report HSA activity on my tax forms?

-Yes, there are specific forms you will receive to report on your tax forms if you have an HSA.
+Yes, there are specific forms you will receive to report on your income tax return if you have an HSA.
 Below are a few of the necessary forms you will need to help you file your tax return correctly with the Internal Revenue Service (IRS).

 NOTE: American Fidelity Assurance Company does NOT provide tax advice.
 If you have questions regarding how to fill out IRS Form 8889, you will need to consult a tax professional.